merenlab/merenlab.org/software/anvio/help/artifacts/view-data/index.md

 View data refers to a matrx where each column represents a specific sample and each row describes some attribute of that sample (most often a sequence's abundance per sample).

-For example, in the [pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#creating-a-quick-pangenome-with-functions), the `PROCHLORO-functions-occurrence-frequency.txt` could be referred to as view-data.
+For example, in the [pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#creating-a-quick-pangenome-with-functions), the `PROCHLORO-functions-occurrence-frequency.txt` is a view-data.

-You can use this to compute a distance matrix to generate a dendrogram (using <span class="artifact-n">[anvi-matrix-to-newick](/software/anvio/help/programs/anvi-matrix-to-newick)</span>) or direclty input it to <span class="artifact-n">[anvi-interactive](/software/anvio/help/programs/anvi-interactive)</span> to visualize the distribution of items across samples.
+You can use this to compute a distance matrix to generate a dendrogram (using <span class="artifact-n">[anvi-matrix-to-newick](/software/anvio/help/programs/anvi-matrix-to-newick)</span>) or direclty input it to <span class="artifact-n">[anvi-interactive](/software/anvio/help/programs/anvi-interactive)</span> to visualize the distribution of your items across samples.

 {:.notice}